Frantz Fanon on Being Black

 Colonialism Invented Identity Politics

-Fanon shows us that the European colonizers invented identity politics.
-Indigenous peoples had their identities forced on them by dominant groups—identities that marginalized people of color as uncivilized.
+Fanon’s philosophy shows us that the European colonizers invented identity politics.
+Indigenous peoples had invented identities forced on them by dominant groups - identities that marginalized people of color as uncivilized.
 The marginalized did not create identity politics, but, Fanon says, politics is an effective method of revolt for people of color.
-It is not enough for people of color to have freedom—they must rediscover their identities.
+It is not enough for people of color to have freedom - they must rediscover their identities.

 The Right of the Oppressed to Rebel